AtDinesh/cryptozombies/README.md

  */
 ```

 The ERC721 spec includes a Transfer event.
-An event must e fired at Transfer.
+An event must be fired at Transfer.